What is Keyword Research?

 If we narrow things in earlier in the process, we cut ourselves off from other relevant terms we might want to consider when trying to generate more cases for the firm.

-So how do we tame all the noise and ignore terms like <span class="inline-code">wreck it ralph</span>?
+So how do we tame all the noise and ignore the terms we don't want, like Wreck it Ralph?

 That’s where the include and exclude filters in Ahrefs come in.